naninovel/docs/docs/en/guide/characters.md

 Alternatively, the names can be specified with "CharacterNames" [managed text](/guide/managed-text) document, which is automatically created when running the generate managed text resources task.
 Use this to localize display names and/or edit them outside of Unity editor.
 Records in the managed text document have priority over display names set in actor configuration and will override them.

-It's possible to bind a display name to a custom variable to dynamically change it throughout the game via scenario scripts.
-To bind a display name, specify name of the custom variable wrapped in curly braces in the character configuration menu.
+It's possible to bind a display name to a scenario variable to dynamically change it throughout the game via scenario scripts.
+To bind a display name, specify the name of the scenario variable wrapped in curly braces in the character configuration menu.

 ![](https://i.gyazo.com/931d0f6b09c77e13e7800d102c089d44.png)